Common Resume Mistakes

 Also, use a professional resume template that makes the text aligned and readable.

 Unless you are applying for an acting or modeling job, don’t include a head-shot on your resume.
 The employer will not consider you for a position based on your charming looks.
 Providing insight into your professional skills and work history would make your job application appealing.
-Tweak the skills and other sections according to a position you are applying for.
+Tweak the skills and other sections according to the position you are applying for.

 - Don’t make the mistake of using the same cover letter for every job application